Drama!: Critical reception

+David Giles from Music Week named it "their best single yet", noting that Clarke "cranks up the tempo to almost Hi-NRG frenzy point".
+He concluded, "Where some of Erasure's earlier work has sounded a little complacent, this really goes for the jugular with Andy Bell in as fine voice as ever."
+Richard Lowe from Smash Hits felt "Drama" is "woefully predictable", describing it as a "synth-stuffed Hi-NRG romp with quite a good tune and lyrics about how horrible love can be".
+Christopher Smith from Talk About Pop Music wrote that "with a clang of a bell, we are summoned back into the church of Erasure and treated to a quintessential piece of late 80's electro-pop perfection that builds and builds to its exciting climax".

 Chart performance

 Released prior to Wild!, "Drama!" continued Erasure's streak of hits on the UK Singles Chart, peaking at number four.
-The single also fared well in Denmark, where it reached number three and in West Germany, where it hit number 12.
-"Drama!" did not continue Erasure's chart success in the United States, where it failed to enter the Billboard Hot 100.
-It did, however, climb to number 10 on the Billboard Hot Dance Music/Club Play chart.
+The single also fared well in Denmark, where it reached number three, and in Ireland, where it peaked at number five.
+"Drama!" did not continue Erasure's chart success in the United States, where it failed to enter the Billboard Hot 100, but it did reach number 10 on the Billboard Hot Dance Music/Club Play chart.